geomagpy/MARTAS/README.md

 This routine will ask you a series of questions to configure the acquisition (MARTAS) or collector (MARCOS) to your needs.
-In case you want to use e-mail, messenger notifications or database support, make sure that you setup these tool ideally before running martas_init, and provide credential information using [addcred](https://github.com), section 10.6.
+In case you want to use e-mail, messenger notifications or database support, make sure that you setup these tools ideally before running martas_init, and provide credential information using [addcred](https://github.com), section 10.6.
 You might want to checkout [section 6.1](#6-1) for details on notifications and [section 5.3.2](#5-3-2) for database support.
-Please also make sure that you have write permissions on the directories to be used.
+Please also make sure that you have write permissions on the directories to be used and that those directories exist already.

+The martas_init routine will create a .martas folder and copy some applications into this directory.
+When updating the martas python package, these apps remain unaffected.
+In order to update the apps you should run martas_init again with the -u option.
+If you want to replace an existing martas/marcos installation and reset the contents of all configuration files then run the martas_init command with the -r option.
+By default martaa_init will create a .martas folder in the uses home directory for storing its data and configurations.
+You can change this directory by providing another path (reltive to the users homedirectory) using -d.
+I.e. -d MARTAS will use /home/user/MARTAS as default directory.

 ### 3.2 Inputs during setup

+The required inputs are self explaining.
+Please read the comments and suggestions carefully.
+Before starting the initialization routine make sure that you know what to do, i.e. read the manual.
+If you did anything wrong you can restart/redo initialization anytime using option -r.
+You will need information about paths, storage directories, database, communication protocols etc. You can modify anything later by editing the configuration files.

+### 3.3 Running MARTAS/MAROCS after initialization

+Martas_init will update your users crontab and schedule a number of jobs for running the respective module.
+Typically the main job will be started shortly after midnight.
+You might want to issue this command directly after initialization.
+Depending on which module (MARTAS or MARCOS) you are installing, you will have a series of scheduled applications.
+Please checkout the module specific sections for details.

+In order to start your desired module directly after initialization use one of the commands (or check crontab -l for the exact name) as listed in section 4.2 or 5.2.

 ## 4. MARTAS

-### 4.1 Configuring sensors
+### 4.1 Defining and configuring sensors

 When initialization is finished there is only one further step to do in case of a MARTAS acquisition machine.
 You need to specify the sensors.
 For this you will have to edit the sensors configuration file.